stackbit-projects/mlo-app-test-21af6/content/pages/index.md

     title: Shop Local just got easier
     subtitle: Order from many stores all in one shopping cart.
     content: >-
       Organize the stores you already buy from and discover new ones near you.
 Order from many stores all in one shopping cart.
+Manage the local vendors you shop from and want to support.
     actions:
       - label: App Store
         url: /pricing